cskylab/cskylab/tpl-cskylab/k8s-iot-studio/README.md

 #### mosquitto

+Mosquitto broker is configured to listen port 1883 for unencrypted MQTT and port 8883 for encrypted TLS over MQTT.
+You must provide a mosquitto certificate with the appropriate SAN's for your mosquitto server and customize the following files in your deployment:

+- `mosquito_ca.crt`: Public certificate of the CA that issues the mosquitto certificate.
+- `mosquito_cert.crt`: Public certificate of the mosquitto certificate.
+- `mosquito_cert.key`: Private key of the mosquitto certificate.

+To can create this certificate with your opnsense server see section **Create and sign certificates** in your opnsense cluster documentation README.md file.

-User authentication is defined on mosquitto configuration files `mosquitto_config.conf` and `mosquitto_passwd.txt`
+User authentication is defined on mosquitto configuration files `mosquitto_config.conf` and `mosquitto_passwd.txt` with an obfuscated version of the password.

-To customize `mosquitto_passwd.txt` and inject both configuration files, execute the following scripts in your configuration directory:
+To customize `mosquitto_passwd.txt` with obfuscated password and inject configuration and certificate files, execute the following scripts in your configuration directory:

 **Set ENV variables**: